MicrosoftDocs/architecture-center/docs/cloud-adoption/decision-guides/overview.md

 [Resource Tagging](./resource-tagging/overview.md): Organize your cloud-based resources to support billing models, cloud accounting approaches, management, access control, and operational efficiency.
 Resource tagging requires a consistent and well-organized naming and metadata scheme.

-[Software Defined Networks](./software-defined-network/overview.md): Deploy secure workloads to the cloud using rapid deployment and modification of virtualized networking capabilities.
-Software-defined networks (SDNs) can support agile workflows, isolate resources, and integrate cloud-based systems with your existing IT infrastructure.
+[Software Defined Networking](./software-defined-network/overview.md): Deploy secure workloads to the cloud using rapid deployment and modification of virtualized networking capabilities.
+Software Defined Networking (SDN) can support agile workflows, isolate resources, and integrate cloud-based systems with your existing IT infrastructure.

 [Encryption](./encryption/overview.md): Secure your sensitive data using encryption, an important aspect of security within a cloud deployment.